PatrickL546/PixivUtil2-batch-plus-plus/README.md

 ## Warning

-- Pixiv recently limited the ammount of connections, so keep the PixivUtil2 download instance to 1
+- Pixiv recently limited the ammount of connections, keep the PixivUtil2 download instance to 1
-- Fanbox is not affected by this

 ## Requirements